 Matt grew up in Hartford, Vermont where he spent 9 years with the Hartford Parks and Recreation Department.
 Matt’s background and experience includes Muncipal Parks and Recreation, ice arena scheduling, sales, marketing, and promotion, coaching soccer and skiing, landscaping, property maintenance, and dairy farming.
 Matt spends his free time with his wife Sarah and their three boys, Hayden, Harrison, and Holden and enjoys fishing, hunting, and most other outdoor activities.

 Kelli graduated from Slippery Rock University in Pennsylvania where she studied Parks and Recreation Management.
 She has a wide range of recreational experience from working 4 years in various team development courses in New Mexico, Pennsylvania & Virginia.
-Some of Kelli’s pleasures in life include backpacking the Adirondacks year round, going on treks in New Mexico (her most recent one being 12 days and 70 miles), as well as being an avid rock climber.
+Some of Kelli’s recreation activities include backpacking, kayaking, as well as being an avid rock climber.
 She and her husband, Andy, value the importance of exploring the outdoors and try to explore with their daughter as often as possible.

 Tony came to us from Hinesburg in 2007 following his career in landscaping and his service in the United States Navy.
 Currently, he lives in Stowe with his twin sons.
 Tony has been actively involved with Stowe Youth Hockey for years serving once as president and presently as a member of the board of directors.
 Although he spends countless hours at the rink and has been a serious hockey dad for over 7 years, Tony just recently began playing himself with the beginner group at Jackson on Monday nights.
 His boys, Cole and Dylan have been on skates since age 6 and currently play for Stowe Youth Hockey.